Akshat-A-K/age-gender-mood-prediction/README.md

 ## Model artifacts

-- The repository ships with only the TensorFlow Lite artifacts so deployment remains lightweight; grab the original Keras checkpoints (`Gender-age.h5`, `mood.h5`) from the release page or your own training run if you plan to regenerate them.
+- The repository ships with the TensorFlow Lite artifacts only: the smaller mood model is checked in directly, while the age/gender model is stored as chunk files under `models/chunks/age_gender/`.
+The `.tflite` file is reconstructed on first run, so no Git LFS bandwidth is needed during deployment.
 - At runtime we now load **TensorFlow Lite** versions (`models/age_gender.tflite`, `models/mood.tflite`) through TensorFlow's built-in Lite interpreter (`tensorflow-cpu`).
 This keeps inference lightweight while remaining compatible across hosts.
 - If you retrain the models, regenerate the TFLite artifacts once using the helper script:
    ```bash
    python convert_models.py
    ```
    The script writes optimized `.tflite` files into `./models/` so the web app can consume them.
+   Artifacts larger than 50 MiB are chunked automatically into `models/chunks/<name>/` to keep Git-friendly file sizes; `predict.py` rebuilds the `.tflite` file from those pieces when needed.

 ## Deployment notes

 - Free hosts such as Render require HTTPS for webcam access.
 Set the Python version to **3.10** (the repo includes `runtime.txt`) so prebuilt `tensorflow-cpu` wheels are available.
 - Both Linux hosts (Render) and Windows development environments install `tensorflow-cpu==2.20.0`, which exposes the same TF Lite interpreter used for inference and model conversion.
+No Git LFS traffic is required because the age/gender weights are shipped as regular Git blobs split into 50 MiB parts.

 ## Datasets